-Texas House Bill 1540 passed the House and Senate in May and was signed by Governor Abbott in June.
+Texas House Bill 1540 passed the House and Senate in May and was signed by Governor Abbott in June that makes purchasing or buying sex a felony.

 The legislation goes into effect on September 1, 2021.
 The new law is aimed at cracking down on human trafficking here in the state of Texas.